-household between 2013 and 2017-a slight decrease from 2.71 people per household in 2010 (Table 1).
-On average, households on Lāna'i are slightly smaller than households in The average household size on the island of Lāna'i is estimated to be 2.57 people per the County as a whole (2.97 people per household between 2013 and 2017).
+The average household size on the island of Lāna'i is estimated to be 2.57 people per household between 2013 and 2017-a slight decrease from 2.71 people per household in 2010 (Table 1).
+On average, households on Lāna'i are slightly smaller than households in the County as a whole (2.97 people per household between 2013 and 2017).

-MIKI BASIN INDUSTRIAL PARK: SOCIO-ECONOMIC CONDITIONS, ECONOMIC IMPACTS, AND FISCAL IMPACTS
+MIKI BASIN INDUSTRIAL PARK: SOCIO-ECONOMIC CONDITIONS, ECONOMIC IMPACIS, AND FISCAL IMPACIS